cse151a-DrugReviewAnalysis/DrugReviewAnalysis/README.md

 * spellcheck
 We will also need to assign sentiment values to words.
 For instance, "great" may be assigned a more positive value than "good", and "bad" will be assigned a negative value.

+# Milestone 4

+1. Evaluate your data, labels and loss function.
+Were they sufficient or did you have have to change them?
+   The first model we used was a linear regression using MSE for loss.
+For this milestone, we will use a DNN with categorical/binary cross-entropy as our loss function.

+3. Train your second model

+4. Evaluate your model compare training vs test error

+5. Where does your model fit in the fitting graph, how does it compare to your first model?

+6. Did you perform hyper parameter tuning?
+K-fold Cross validation?
+Feature expansion?
+What were the results?

+5. What is the plan for the next model you are thinking of and why?

+6. Update your readme with this info added to the readme with links to the jupyter notebook!

+7. Conclusion section: What is the conclusion of your 2nd model?
+What can be done to possibly improve it?
+How did it perform to your first and why?

+Please make sure your second model has been trained, and predictions for train, val and test are done and analyzed.

 # Milestone 3